tonystone/tracelog/README.md

 ## Introduction

-TraceLog is a runtime configurable debug logging system.
-It allows flexible configuration via environment variables at run time which allows each developer to configure log output per session based on the debugging needs of that session.
+TraceLog is a configurable debug logging system.
+It is unique in that it's configured after compilation in the runtime environment.
+It reads environment variables from the process context to set log levels.
+This allows each developer to configure log output per session based on the debugging needs of that session.

-When compiled in a RELEASE build, TraceLog is compiled out and has no overhead at all in the application.
+When compiled in a RELEASE build, TraceLog is compiled out and has no overhead in the application.

-Log output can be configured globally using the `LOG_ALL` environment variable, by TAG name using the `LOG_TAG_<TAGNAME>` environment variable pattern, and/or by a TAG prefix by using the `LOG_PREFIX_<TAGPREFIX>` environment variable pattern.

 ## Usage

 Using TraceLog is extremely simple out of the box.
 Although TraceLog is highly configurable, to get started all you have to do is add the pod to your project, import TraceLog to the files that require logging, and start adding log statements where you need them.
-TraceLog initializes and does everything else for you.
+TraceLog initializes itself and does everything else for you.

 ### Swift